 - Employees who work for employers with an annual payroll of no more than $20,000

 - Certain agricultural workers and employees of family businesses

 Important: You must notify your employer within 20 days of your accident date to qualify for Kansas workers’ compensation benefits.

-- If approved, your first Kansas workers’ compensation payment is due on the 14th day of lost time.
-Your injury must force you to miss one week of work before you qualify for lost wage payments.
-If you’re out for 21 consecutive days or longer, you’ll get paid for that first week you missed work.
+Important: To qualify for lost-wage payments, your illness or injury must force you to miss one week of work.
+If you’re out for at least 21 consecutive days, you’ll get paid for that first week you missed work.
 Your lost wage payments should equal about 2/3 of your average weekly wages.

 To learn more about the Kansas workers’ compensation program, read Publication K-WC 27-A, Information for Injured Employees.

-More Facts About Kansas Workers’ Compensation Statistics, 2014-2018
+More Facts About Kansas Workers’ Compensation

 You May Qualify for Legal Assistance

-Ready to see if you may qualify?
+Ready to see if you qualify?
 Click the button below to sign up for a free phone call during regular weekday business hours: